 There are times when you may want to set a custom default value for your Mortar project.
 Two common cases are when you always want to use Apache Pig version 0.12 instead of the default version of 0.9 or when you always want to run with Spot Instance Clusters instead of the standard On-Demand Clusters.

-To set custom default values for a Mortar project you need to create a file called .mortar-defaults in the root directory of your project.
+To set custom default values for a Mortar project you need to edit a file called project.properties in the root directory of your project.
 In this file you can set values you want to use by default for any Mortar option.
 Here's what it would look like to default to using Apache Pig version 0.12 and Spot Instance Clusters:

 [DEFAULTS] pigversion=0.12 spot=true